lidofinance/lido-improvement-proposals/LIPS/lip-39.md

 - the difference does not exceed `clBalanceOraclesErrorUpperBPLimit` of the second-opinion value;
 - the reported Withdrawal Vault balance equals the committee value.

-The committee publishes the exact values it verified, and `clBalanceOraclesErrorUpperBPLimit` is initially zero.
+The committee publishes the exact values it verified, and `clBalanceOraclesErrorUpperBPLimit` is proposed to be set to zero.
 The reported and committee CL balances must therefore match.
 A mismatch reverts the report and must be investigated before the incorrect report or attestation is replaced.

 [LIP-23](./lip-23.md#matching) used a one-sided upper margin because a ZK oracle that identifies Lido validators by withdrawal credentials can include validators not deposited by Lido.
 The comparison remains one-sided: the second-opinion value may be slightly above the reported value, but never below it.
 A non-zero margin should be enabled only when the active provider's methodology requires it.